-These methods all aim to calculate the $N$-particle wavefunction directly, albeit using a variety of technical approaches.
-However, different approaches using \textit{reduced} quantities, such as the density, or diagonal component of the one-particle reduced density matrix (1-RDM), are well-described, such as in reduced density matrix functional theory (RDMFT).
-A significant benefit is the lack of scaling with particle number, yet such a benefit is matched by a (perhaps equally important) lack of knowledge of the exact energy functional; notably, however, there has been recent success in applying reduced RDMFT to bosonic systems \cite{Benavides-Riveros2020}.
+These methods all aim to calculate the $N$-particle wavefunction directly, using a variety of technical approaches.
+However, different approaches using \textit{reduced} quantities, such as the density, or the diagonal component of the one-particle reduced density matrix (1-RDM), are well-described, such as in reduced density matrix functional theory (RDMFT) \cite{Liebert_2021, Liebert_2023}.
+A significant benefit is the lack of scaling with particle number, yet such a benefit is offset by a lack of knowledge of the exact energy functional; notably, there has been recent success in applying RDMFT to bosonic systems \cite{Benavides-Riveros2020}.

 Considering the above, we are justified in placing the common theoretical approaches into two broad categories: size-extensive, which can describe weakly and strongly interacting systems of few bosons, and \textit{not} size-extensive, which can describe weakly interacting systems of many-particles.
 As such, there remains an apparent absence of a theoretical approach that can describe both broad categories as well as the crossover behaviour from few- to many-body systems.